ruanbekker/ruandotdev/content/blog/xiaomi-mi-box-s-android-tv-mediabox-review.md

 Photo by freestocks.org on Unsplash

-## The Xiaomi-MiBox-S-Android-TV Mediabox
+### The Xiaomi MiBox-S Android TV Mediabox

-So you are perhaps thinking of getting a Android TV Mediabox, but so many options that's in the market.
+So you are perhaps thinking of getting a **Android TV Mediabox**, but so many options that's in the market.

-If you are looking for something that's not so expensive, responsive, simplicity and looking for applications such as Netflix, Youtube, DSTV Now, Showmax, etc. This device get's hands down my vote to go for!
+If you are looking for something that's not so expensive, responsive, simplicity and looking for applications such as Netflix, Youtube, DSTV Now, Showmax, etc.

+This device get's hands down my **vote to go for**!

 ## Home Entertainment

-This is my review on the Xiaomi MiBox S Android TV Mediabox.
+This is my review on the **Xiaomi MiBox S Android TV Mediabox**.

 For some time I had the MyGica Android Mediabox, which works fine, but since the device is not certified by Google, Netflix and DSTV Now is not an option, and since I have a subscription for that, it's annoying having to switch devices, depending on what you want to watch.

-So I was looking for something simple that is future rich, and the Xiaomi MiBox S, gave me what I wanted, and I must admit, I am pretty impressed with it.
+So I was looking for something **simple** that is **feature rich**, and the Xiaomi MiBox S, gave me what I wanted, and I must admit, I am pretty **impressed** with it.
 The 3rd day that I have it and super impressed, no issues at all.

 A must buy from me!